bhoov/manim-notebook/README.md

   </div>
 </div>

 > [!warning]
+> December 2024: We are currently working to ship the first release of Manim Notebook.
+The version already available on the VSCode Marketplace is outdated.
+If you are interested in the current state of the extension, just clone this repo and follow the [Developing guide](https://github.com/Manim-Notebook/manim-notebook/wiki/Developing).

+> [!warning]
 > This VSCode extension is specifically for [3b1b's original manim library](https://github.com/3b1b/manim) and *NOT* the [Manim Community Edition (Manim CE)](https://www.manim.community/).